Discuss the main characteristics of the popular movements during the second half of 19th century

 Nationalist Movements: Another characteristic of the late 19th century was the resurgence of nationalist movements seeking independence from colonial rule or foreign domination.
 Across Asia, Africa, and Latin America, nationalist leaders and movements emerged, demanding self-determination and sovereignty.
 Examples include the Indian National Congress in India, the Young Turks in the Ottoman Empire, and movements for independence in various African colonies.

-READ ALSO: Write a short note on The Judicial system in Canada
+READ ALSO: Write a note on the nature of land tenures in Vijayanagara empire

 Women’s Rights Movements: The late 19th century also witnessed the rise of women’s rights movements, as women organized to demand suffrage, equal rights, and access to education and employment opportunities.
 The first wave of feminism gained momentum in countries like the United States and the United Kingdom, leading to significant achievements such as the suffrage movements and the Seneca Falls Convention.